sealldeveloper/sealldev-astro/src/content/writeups/25-dawgctf-4spam.md

 image: "images/25-dawgctf/icon.png"
 ---

 This challenge is based on the [4chan breach recently](https://www.reuters.com/technology/cybersecurity/notorious-internet-messageboard-4chan-has-been-hacked-posts-claim-2025-04-15/), there was some information about it sent by someone (one of the participants?
 Observers?
-Not to sure):
+Not too sure):
 ![details.png](images/25-dawgctf/4spam/details.png)

 Visiting the web application... yup that's 4chan: